cschin/ai-gent-smith/Readme.md

 - `/database`: For database support
 - `/misc`: Miscellaneous

+## Create Asset

+The web server provides API for some generic text chunking and get embedding vector from PDF file.
+You can use the script `supporting_scripts/pdf_to_embedding` to generate the `jsonl` file for creating new asset for a new RAG agent.

 ## Supported LLM Vendors and Models

 - OpenAI: gpt-4o, gpt-4o-mini, gpt-3.5-turbo, o3-mini